Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Result of RL based Navigation

+To evaluate the performance of our method, we compare the average steps executed by the robot from SLAM initialization till SLAM failure.
+By step, we mean a trajectory to a distance of 1m from the current position in both forward and backward directions with $0^\circ-30^\circ$ deviations on either side (left/right), similar to the recovery action generation.
+This is evaluated in the training map, shown in Fig. \ref{gazebo_map}.
+The robot starts at an arbitrary location in the map and performs actions based on the policy to be evaluated.

-To evaluate the performance of our method, we compare the average steps taken till PTAM failure.
-As seen in Fig. \ref{steps_to_break}, our method performs better than all the other policies considered.
-Since the RL model is episodically trained, the result of each breakage gets propagated back through the episode, making the predictions of future breakages more likely in the earlier stages.
-Hence the predictions are more accurate than an SVM, which was trained by just a single breaking/non breaking label for each step.
+As seen in Fig. \ref{steps_to_break}, our policy performs better than all the other policies considered.
+Since the RL model is episodically trained, the result of each failure gets propagated back over episodes, making the predictions of future failures more likely in the earlier stages as the learning goes on.
+Hence the predictions are more accurate than an SVM, which was trained by just a single label for each step (failing or not).